evagabriela/WDI/curriculum/week-02/02-functions/README.md

 We’ll also dig deeper into how we can use our newfound knowledge of scope to make our scripts run faster and avoid variable naming conflicts.

 #### Global vs. Local Scope
+Watch this short [video](https://generalassembly.wistia.com/medias/bffc1s0pkf) for an overview of local vs. global variables and a helpful analogy to remember the difference between the two.

 In JavaScript, where you declare a variable affects where that variable can be used within your code.

 When we declare variables inside a function, those variables will only be accessible from within that function.
 This is known as **scope**.

+You can think of the **scope** as the lifetime of the variable (where in the program the variable is born and where it dies or is discarded).

 Let’s look at the two different types of scope: **global** and **local**.